Services

 If your FBI background check shows “no record,” this means the FBI has no criminal history information associated with your submitted fingerprints and identifying information.
 This is the most favorable result and indicates no federal criminal records are associated with your identity.

-FBI Background Check Requirements: Complete Documentation Guide
+FBI Background Check Requirements: Documents, Forms, and Application Guide

 11. What forms do I need to complete for an FBI background check?